prevedel-lab/sbs-gpu-acceleration/readme.md

 The processing is GPU-accelerated (based on Gpufit), so a compatible Nvidia GPU-card (and CUDA) is needed to run this software.
 The library is designed to be flexible and easily extendable, making it a valuable tool for researchers in the field of SBS.

-This repository contains data and code used by Fan xxx during his work on the paper [xxxx].
+This repository contains data and code used by Fan Yang during his work on the paper.
 Most of the code was written by Sebastian Hambura.

 ## Repository organisation
 ### Matlab-pipeline